s341507/data2410-portfolio2/docs/rapport.md

 root@47b33e945b34:/# apt-get install nginx
 ```

-Once nginx is installed, we disable the default virtual host by unlinking it with the following script.
+Once nginx is installed, we disable the default virtual host by unlinking it with the following command.

 ```bash
 root@47b33e945b34:/# unlink /etc/nginx/sites-enabled/default